Wednesday, December 30, 2015

 Combat devant l'Hôtel de Ville le 28 juillet 1830 by Jean-Victor Schnetz, official commission, 1830 / zoom

-Like the picture with which this section begins, the assailants are shown as middle-class, though in fact they were almost entirely plebeian: more later.
+The assailants are shown as middle-class, though in fact they were largely plebeian: more later.

 • Believing that the Virgin Mary has promised her help, the king plays cards in his château across the river.
 He does not even supply his troops.
 The famished soldiers do not defend the bridge and thousands of Parisians threaten to attack.
 He abdicates.